Lewis Goldberg: Boards and committees

-Goldberg has served on the Personality and Cognition Research Review Committee and the Cognition, Emotion, and Personality Research Review Committee of the National Institute of Mental Health and on the Graduate Record Examination Board Research Committee.
-Goldberg has previously served as the president of the Society of Multivariate Experimental Psychology (1974-1975) the Association for Research in Personality (2004-2006) and The World Association for Personality Psychology (2019-2024).
+Goldberg served on the Personality and Cognition Research Review Committee and the Cognition, Emotion, and Personality Research Review Committee of the National Institute of Mental Health and on the Graduate Record Examination Board Research Committee.
+Goldberg has previously served as the president of the Society of Multivariate Experimental Psychology (1974–1975) the Association for Research in Personality (2004–2006) and The World Association for Personality Psychology (2019–2024).
 He is a fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Personality and Social Psychology.

+Death

+Goldberg died on March 29, 2026, at the age of 94.